jaxdem.state#

 • The spatial dimension (dim) is either 2 or 3.

-• All position-like arrays (pos, vel, accel) have the same shape.
+• All position-like arrays (pos, vel, force) have the same shape.

 • All scalar-per-particle arrays (rad, mass, ID, mat_id, species_id, fixed) have a shape consistent with pos.shape[:-1].